Some Error Analysis for the Quantum Phase Estimation Algorithms: Inexact Unitary Operators

 Let us fix the index $m$ where the minimum is achieved.
 The second part of the theorem can be checked by observing that,

 \end{proof}

 In light of the similar lower bounds \eqref{eq: ovlp1} and \eqref{eq: ovlp2}, we conclude that: \begin{theorem} Suppose that an approximate Hamiltonian method $V$ is implemented in the phase estimation algorithm.
-Under the condition that \eqref{eq: local-err} is small enough, the quantum algorithm returns an estimation with $n$ correct digits and with success probability at least $1-\eps$, using at most $t$ qubits
+Under the condition that \eqref{eq: local-err} is small enough, the quantum algorithm returns an estimation with {error less or equal to $2^{-n}$ and} with success probability at least $1-\eps$, using at most $t$ qubits

 Here $ \Delta\!E$ is defined in \eqref{eq: de'}. \end{theorem}